-The days are now at their longest and if you love the great outdoors or tending your garden, you can put in a full day at work, then still enjoy two or three hours outside.
-During the day, the sun in south-west England takes on a more brilliant, overhead quality, and you can see why artists are attracted here to paint.
+May began unsettled weather-wise, but it’s now warmer and drier, and the days are rapidly approaching their longest.
+If you love the great outdoors or tending your garden, you can put in a full day at work, then still enjoy two or three hours outside.
+The sun in south-west England now takes on a more brilliant, overhead quality, and you can see why artists are attracted here to paint.

-The Chinese traditionally see summer as “Heaven on Earth”, when the full splendour of heaven’s energy is manifest around us.
+In ancient China, summer was seen as “Heaven on Earth”, when the full splendour of heaven’s energy is manifest around us.
 This is nature at its zenith, and the time of year when our energy and activity levels peak.
 As regards health advice in summer, it is considered wise to rise earlier in the morning, and it’s fine to stay up later into the evening.
 Spend time outside and soak up the sunshine and fresh air, as if you are charging your battery ready for the eventual return of winter.
 If you have been contemplating beginning an exercise program, then now is the moment, especially if it’s an outdoor sport you would like to take up; if you are short of time, you could start walking or cycling to work.

 Finally, if you are very physically active, and still up and about late on a summer’s evening, consider a short siesta on days when it’s practical.
 Just twenty minutes lying horizontal somewhere between around 1.00 and 3.00pm, is considered very replenishing.